SamDaaEpic/ArchLinuxMacBookPro2008/README.md

  **This step is very important, if you dont do this you will not see the archlinux in the macbook startup manager**

- copy the efi files to the correct directory do that your macbook can detect archlinux
+ copy the efi files to the correct directory so that your macbook can detect archlinux

  ```